particle-iot/docs/src/content/tutorials/diagnostics/introduction.md

 health of the device must be done entirely remotely.
 - _Varying connectivity environments_: Devices can be deployed in
-drastically different environments where access to connectivity (i.e. cellular networks) can be poor or non-existant, depending on the conditions.
+drastically different environments where access to connectivity (i.e. cellular networks) can be poor or non-existent, depending on the conditions.
 - _Interactions of complex systems_: The stack of IoT is quite wide, and blends hardware &amp; software.
 For your system to be "up", each layer in this stack must be behaving properly, while successfully